Three Act Structure: Breaking Down Acts One, Two, & Three in Movies

 What’s nice about The Goonies is that act two feels incredibly natural.
 The audience is guided, along with the characters, via the map.

-Every time the A story moves forward, we also move the B-story forward in act two.
+Every time the A story moves forward, we also walk the B-story forward in act two.
 We cut back and forth between these two, and the script creates a driving force that takes us to act three.

 But what about a movie whose second act is less prescribed...but still relies on some messed up kids?
 I’m talking about The Ring!